Our Lady of Medjugorje

-Our Lady of Medjugorje (Međugorska Gospa), also called Queen of Peace (Kraljica mira) and Mother of the Redeemer (Majka Otkupitelja), is the title given to the visions of Mary, the mother of Jesus, said to have begun in 1981 to six Herzegovinian Croat children in Medjugorje, Bosnia and Herzegovina (at the time in SFR Yugoslavia).
-The children (Ivan Dragičević, Ivanka Ivanković, Jakov Čolo, Marija Pavlović, Mirjana Dragičević and Vicka Ivanković) ranged from ten to sixteen years old at the time of the first claimed apparition.
+Our Lady of Medjugorje (Međugorska Gospa), also called Queen of Peace (Kraljica mira), is the title given to a series of visions of the Virgin Mary, mother of Jesus, which are said to have occurred for six Herzegovinian Croat children in Medjugorje, Bosnia and Herzegovina (Note: At the time in the Socialist Federal Republic of Yugoslavia), beginning in 1981.
+They reported there that the Virgin Mary had said: "What I started in Fatima, I will complete in Medjugorje.
+My Heart will triumph".
+Those claiming to be the visionaries often refer to the apparition as the Gospa, which is a Croatian archaism for 'lady'.

-There have also been continued reports of the visionaries seeing and receiving messages from the apparition of Our Lady during the years since.
-Those claiming to be observers often refer to the apparition as the Gospa, which is a Croatian archaism for 'lady'.
-On 13 May 2017, Pope Francis said that the original visions reported by the children are worth studying in more depth, while the subsequently continued visions over the years are, in his view, of dubious value.

-As a pastoral initiative, after considering the considerable number of people who go to Medjugorje and the abundant "fruits of grace" that have sprung from it, the Pope lifted the ban on officially organized pilgrimages in May 2019.
-This was made official with the celebration of a youth festival among pilgrims and Catholic clergy in Medjugorie for five days in August 2019.
+After considering the significant number of people who go to Medjugorje and the abundant "fruits of grace" that have sprung from it, Pope Francis lifted the ban on officially organized pilgrimages in May 2019.
 This was not to be interpreted as an authentication of known events, which still require examination, according to the Catholic Church.

-As of 2020, clerics and the faithful were not permitted to participate in meetings, conferences or public celebrations during which the credibility of such apparitions would be taken for granted.

-On September 19, 2024, the Vatican granted "the spiritual event" of Medjugorje a "Nihil Obstat", which means Catholics "are authorized to give it their adherence in a prudent manner", encouraging pilgrimages to Medjugorje without entering into the question of alleged apparitions.
-The Holy See also said believers should not to go to Medjugorje for "alleged visionaries" but for the Queen of Peace.
+On September 19, 2024, the Vatican granted "the spiritual event" of Medjugorje a Nihil Obstat, which means Catholics "are authorized to give it their adherence in a prudent manner", encouraging pilgrimages to Medjugorje without entering into the question of alleged apparitions.
+The Holy See also said believers should not go to Medjugorje for "alleged visionaries" but for the Queen of Peace.